 The overarching principle is that a DGBP project should be economically efficient and effective.
-Consequently, the Secretariat's review of the concept notes, proposals and subsequent reports include an assessment of the effectiveness of the partnership activities and the efficiency of the project cost.
+Consequently, the Secretariat's review of the concept notes, proposals and subsequent reports include an assessment of the effectiveness of the partnership activities and the efficiency of the utilisation of the project cost.